 Smart Tennis excels by providing a clear blueprint for building mental resilience.
 It’s structured to help you diagnose weaknesses, implement targeted exercises, and track progress, much like a physical training regimen.

 - Pre-Match Mental Routines: The book details how to design a personalized pre-match ritual to prime your mind for competition.
-For example, a practical routine might include 5 minutes of quiet diaphragmatic breathing, followed by 3 minutes of visualizing your top three strengths (e.g., a powerful serve, a quick first step), and ending with a specific cue word like “Warrior” or “Execute” to trigger your competitive mindset as you walk onto the court.
+A practical routine might include 5 minutes of quiet diaphragmatic breathing, followed by 3 minutes of visualizing your top three strengths, and ending with a specific cue word like “Execute” to trigger your competitive mindset.

-- In-Game Focus and Refocusing: Learn to master the “16-second cure” for on-court errors.
-Dr. Murray outlines a rapid, four-step process for acknowledging a mistake, emotionally resetting, strategizing, and refocusing before the next point.
-This technique is universally applicable to any sport or performance scenario where immediate recovery from setbacks is crucial.
-A golfer could use it after a bad shot, or a salesperson after a difficult client call.
+- The 16-Second Cure: Learn to master a rapid, four-step process for acknowledging an error, emotionally resetting, and refocusing before the next point.
+This technique is universally applicable to any sport or high-pressure business scenario where immediate recovery from setbacks is crucial.

 - Managing Performance Anxiety: The book provides concrete cognitive strategies to challenge and reframe negative self-talk.
-An actionable tip is the “Stop-Challenge-Reframe” technique.
-When a thought like “I’m going to blow this lead” appears, you mentally yell “Stop!”, challenge its validity (“I’ve held leads before”), and reframe it with a positive instruction (“Focus on this next point”).
-Instead of trying to suppress anxiety, you’ll learn to reinterpret the physiological symptoms (like a racing heart) as signs of readiness, transforming a potential weakness into a source of energy.
+Using the “Stop-Challenge-Reframe” technique, you’ll learn to reinterpret physiological symptoms (like a racing heart) as signs of readiness, transforming a potential weakness into a source of energy.

 Practical Application: A Scenario